adithyank/gilli/docs/README.md

 # Note on Other JVM Languages

+You can use Java or Groovy for using and writing DSLs in this paltform.
 Technically, you should be able to use kotlin or scala or any other JVM languages also to implement DSLs.
 But, we have not attempted so far.

-We will attempt and update this page
+Now we are good only with Java and Groovy...! :)